Type Systems

 function actually looks more like:

-(more or less) has type Int -> Int -> Int
+(more or less) has type Int -> Int -> Int.
+Note that

 In Haskell, the types of everything are fixed.
 This should be unsurprising since everything in Haskell is immutable, but it is a restriction that can also be found in other less restrictive languages like Java and C++.
 In this environment, we have to, perhaps ahead of time, decide what the type of a variable, function, function parameter is, then write the implementation of your function around those restrictions.